vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 As you can see, this code employs numerous disruptive techniques to obfuscate its components.

-Firstly, each memory access involves addition or subtraction operations with registers and constants to obscure offsets from static analysis.
+**Firstly**, each memory access involves addition or subtraction operations with registers and constants to obscure offsets from static analysis.
 This approach makes it challenging to predict exactly where the code is accessing memory.
 Moreover, it complicates the process of searching for specific disassembly by looking for byte sequences.
 Instead you have to code small tool with disassembler to find them I would say.